Tabalbar/RAG-template/README.md

-# House Finance Document RAG System
+# RAG System Template using ChromaDB

 A document search and question-answering system built with ChromaDB and Google AI embeddings.
-Upload financial documents and ask questions about them using natural language.
+Upload documents and ask questions about them using natural language.

+This project uses financial PDFs as an example use case, but the system is designed to be adaptable to any document domain.
+The RAG pipeline can process various document types, with financial documents serving as the demonstration scenario.

+While the example implementation shows how to handle financial documents (budgets, statements, etc.), users can adapt the document processing functions in the `/documents` directory to suit their specific domain needs.
+Different document types may require specialized pre-processing steps to optimize text extraction and chunking for the best search and question-answering results.

 ## 🚀 Quick Start